Skip to main content

 • The tiny dead skin cells shed by animals (animal dander).

-The skin is then observed for a reaction.
+Your skin is then observed for a reaction.
 If a reaction occurs, it happens within 20-30 minutes.

-• A reaction is considered to be 'positive' when the skin under a drop of solution becomes red and itchy.
+• A reaction is considered to be 'positive' when your skin under a drop of solution becomes red and itchy.
 Also, a white, raised swelling called a weal (or wheal) surrounds the red central area of any skin reaction.
 A weal takes about 15-20 minutes to reach a maximum size, and then fades over a few hours.

 Note: you should not take antihistamines on the day of the test, as they may dampen any allergic response during the test.